toidang92/toidang92.github.io/_posts/2016-09-30-ruby-best-practices.md

 end
 ```

-## Be careful with calculation within iterators
+## III.
+Be careful with calculation within iterators

 **DON'T**